umarhassan-mitodl/21l.021-spring-2022/content/pages/class-summaries.md

 ### Session 18: Herman Melville, *Moby-Dick*

-You will find the text for Melville's *Moby-Dick* at [Melville Electronic Library](https://melville.electroniclibrary.org/).
+You will find the text for Melville's *Moby-Dick* at {{% resource_link "a0a9a2d8-003f-4a67-9029-5835c54ea922" "Melville Electronic Library" %}}.
 Select "Editions," then *Moby-Dick* "Reading Text."
 Read Chapters 1-23, the so-called "land chapters," in which Ishmael prepares to go to sea.
 Framing the whaling voyage that follows and moves into epic and tragedy, these chapters display many comic patterns we have encountered before.
 They also set up themes and situations we will find in readings by Wilde and Bechdel.
 It would be hard to call *Moby-Dick* a comedy, but it provides many examples of the comic.
 What did you find?

 ### Session 19: Oscar Wilde, *The Importance of Being Ernest*